MortezaBashsiz/CFScanner/golang/README.md

 - NOTE: If you want to use your custom config DO NOT use it as config.real since script will update this file.
 Store your config in another file and pass it as an argument to script instead of config.real

-- The configuration file are similer to the bash version
+- The configuration file are similer to the bash version.

 # Usage